JWST occultation reveals unforeseen complexity in Chariklo's ring system: Abstract

-To explore the wavelength-dependent opacity scenario for C1R, we used a similar radiative transfer calculation, composed of a mixture of two materials with different compositions and potentially different grain sizes (see Section ~\ref{subsec:radiative_transfer_modeling} and Figure ~\ref{fig:c1r_rad_trans}).
-The pre-JWST data, including the 2017 VLT/Ks measurement at $\sim$2.1\,$\mu$m, can be well-fitted with mixtures dominated by micrometre-sized water ice or silicate grains with the contribution of very small grains, also indicating a nearly constant opacity throughout the near-infrared.
-However, when the JWST data are included, it is not possible to find a solution (i.e., a combination of two materials and grain sizes) that simultaneously fits all datasets, particularly the JWST F150W2, F322W2, and the VLT/Ks bands.
-The best-fit curves in this case contain predominantly silicates with 1--10\,$\mu$m grain sizes, but the overall fits are poor.
-This clearly indicates that the observed change in opacity cannot be solely attributed to wavelength dependence, and leaves us with the most likely scenario that the opacities in C1R have indeed increased.
+Since JWST probes a wavelength range where stellar occultations have rarely been observed, the discrepancy with visible-light data may also reflect the optical properties of the ring particles—specifically, a dominance of sub-micron grains whose scattering efficiency decreases at longer wavelengths.
+To assess whether these variations reflect a genuine wavelength dependence, we adopt a radiative transfer approach using various grain types (e.g., water ice, olivine, carbon) and particle sizes, and compare the resulting extinction values with available well-resolved occultation measurements (see \ref{tab:meas}) to provide a compatibility analysis of any plausible compositions that may be consistent with the observations.
+A detailed description of this modelling can be found in Section~\ref{subsec:radiative_transfer_modeling}.
+For C1R, we used a mixture of two materials with different compositions and potentially different grain sizes (see Section ~\ref{subsec:radiative_transfer_modeling} and Figure ~\ref{fig:c1r_rad_trans}).
+The pre-JWST data, including the 2017 VLT/Ks measurement at $\sim$2.1\,$\mu$m, can be well-fitted with mixtures dominated by micrometre-sized water ice or silicate grains with the contribution of tiny grains, also indicating a nearly constant opacity throughout the near-infrared.
+However, when JWST data are included, no solution (i.e., a combination of two materials and grain sizes) can simultaneously fit all datasets, particularly the JWST F150W2, F322W2, and VLT/Ks bands.
+The best-fit curves in this case consist predominantly of silicates with grain sizes of 1--10\,$\mu$m, but the overall fits are poor.
+This clearly indicates that the observed change in opacity cannot be solely attributed to wavelength dependence and leaves us with the most likely scenario: the opacities in C1R have indeed increased.
+For C2R, it is much harder to perform such an analysis due to the lack of well-resolved occultation profiles.
+However, as we introduced above, if C2R is actively depleting, this is a strong indication that small grains dominate this ring, as sub-micron grains may be inherently short-lived and particularly susceptible to dynamical processes that promote dispersal.